Jeff-Brausam/Intro-to-computer-science/README.md

 ## Algorithms

 Note: There are probably way more optimized ways of solving these algorithms.
-These are just written in ways to more easily disect what the algorithm is doing.
+These are just written in ways to disect what the algorithm is doing more easily.

 ## Iterative Sorts